What should be the role of the Australian Government in the management of our national parks and reserves?

-The Australian Government manages and provides funding for national parks in territories and offshore – so places like Kakadu, Uluru, and the Great Barrier Reef are responsibilities of the Commonwealth, though some parts may be joint managed with territories, adjoining states and Traditional Owners.
+The Australian Government manages and provides funding for national parks in territories and offshore.
+Places like Kakadu, Uluru, and the Great Barrier Reef are responsibilities of the Commonwealth, though some parts may be joint managed with territories, adjoining states and Traditional Owners.

-National parks in the states are state responsibilities, though areas with World Heritage or National Heritage status may get financial support, and some national oversight in limited cases.
+National parks in the states are the responsibility of the state, though areas with World Heritage or National Heritage status may get financial support, and some national oversight in limited cases.
 Roughly 70 per cent of national parks and other publicly-owned protected areas (IUCN Category I-IV) in Australia are in the states.

-However the federal government has signed up to the international Convention on Biological Diversity (CBD), which does give it a legal role in oversight and support for management of national parks and conservation areas.
-We are not talking about some sort of ‘take over’ from the Federal Government of state territory here, because that is unrealistic and likely counterproductive; but rather the legitimate role of the Australian Government to help manage, or at least incentivise the states to better manage, our unique natural heritage on behalf of all of us.
+The federal government has signed up to the International Convention on Biological Diversity (CBD), giving it a legal role in the oversight and support of management of national parks and conservation areas.
+We’re not talking about a ‘take over’ from the federal government of state territories.
+But there is a legitimate role for the Australian Government to help manage, or incentivise states to better manage, our unique natural heritage on behalf of all of us.

-VNPA and other national parks associations around the country, as well as community conservation groups, have developed a package of policy proposals through the National Parks Australia Council (NPAC) which explore the options and opportunities for the Australian government to ensure our national natural heritage estate is protected.
+VNPA and other national parks associations around the country, as well as community conservation groups, have developed a package of policy proposals through the National Parks Australia Council (NPAC) that explore opportunities for the Australian Government to protect our national natural heritage estate.

 - National parks – a matter of national significance

 - Maintain the values of the national reserve system